opensearch-project/project-website/_posts/2024-01-02-opensearch-ai-retrospective.md

 has_science_table: false
 ---

-# OpenSearch AI and machine learning: 2023 retrospective and what’s ahead
+# OpenSearch AI and machine learning: Recapping 2023 and what’s next

 GenAI—it captured the imagination of the mainstream, and it drove widespread AI interest and initiatives in 2023.
 Vector database technology like OpenSearch got a share of the limelight, alleviating GenAI challenges like [hallucinations](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)) and lack of persistent conversation memory.
 Builders created GenAI-powered chatbots designed around retrieval augmented generation (RAG) and OpenSearch.
 In the process, our users discovered new possibilities with vector search and infused semantic and multimodal search experiences into their OpenSearch-powered applications.
 Thus, we, the maintainers of the OpenSearch project, focused on delivering features to fuel vector search and GenAI innovations.